 • seals at the injection site.

-In rare cases, the drug can cause the development of paresthesia, neuritis, neuralgia, encephalomyelitis, seizures, Guillain-Barré syndrome, urticaria, pruritus, angioedema, skin rashes, shortness of breath, shock, lymphadenopathy, vasculitis with possible short-term involvement of the kidneys, as well as transient thrombocytopenia.
+In rare cases, the drug may cause the development of paresthesia, neuritis, neuralgia, encephalomyelitis, convulsions, Guillain-Barre syndrome, urticaria, itching, angioedema, skin rashes, shortness of breath, shock, lymphadenopathy, vasculitis with possible short-term involvement of the kidneys, as well as transient thrombocytopenia.

-It should be borne in mind that each epidemic season is characterized by its most common strains of the influenza virus.
+It should be borne in mind that each epidemic season has its own most common strains of the influenza virus.

 Overdose

-Medicines with a similar mechanism of action (coincidence of the ATX code of the 4th level):
+Medicines with a similar mechanism of action (matching level 4 ATC code):

 • Influvac,